nhsengland/it-standards/idam/readme.md

 The instance of Okta previously referred to as "The Insights Platform", will be the primary focus.

 However, a secondary instance that is set up in a more traditional mode is also available.
-As of 2021-06, this is only currently used for the NHSEI Service Now platform which has a hybrid of federated identities.
+As of 2021-06, this is only currently used for the NHS England Service Now platform which has a hybrid of federated identities.

 Any designs wishing to use alternative identity or access control provision MUST gain pre-approval before starting the design process.
 Approval is via at least the _Technical Design Authority_ (TDA) and _Architecture Review Board_ (ARB).